jakerood/streaming-03-rabbitmq/README.md

 These include more graceful error handling, and a consistent, reusable approach to building code.

-Each of the version 2 programs include an error as well.

-1. Find the error and fix it.
 1. Compare the structure of the version 2 files.
 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.
-1. Imports should be one per line - why?
+1. Imports should be one per line
 1. Then, define your functions.
 1. Functions are reusable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
-1. Which of the 4 files will always close() the connection?
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?
 1. Learn and understand this common Python idiom.